egorrushka/KeyKiller-Cuda-CHUNK/README_KK-Cuda-CHUNK.md

 ## What was changed

 This is a **drop-in replacement** for the original `main.cpp`.
-No other source files need to be modified — just replace and recompile.

 ### Added: `-s` / `-e` flags (chunk mode)